-Exercise #0 gave us a distribution where there's clearly no significant signal present.
+Exercise #0 told us that there's clearly no significant peak in the distribution

 Is this actually clear?
 How do we quantify?

 From exercise #1 we know that our excess is "not significant".

 The normal procedure here is to evaluate an upper limit on our parameter of interest.
 In this case, we will consider N{sig} as our parameter of interest